JoonJR/SUS-PLANE-ABILITY/game/README.md

 ## Dice of Fate (Conditions)
-- 1: Game Over.
-Player is dead.
+- 1: Player has a 50% chance of dying.
 - 2: Plane had to take an unexpected detour.
 Double the amount of Co2 consumed.
-- 3: Planes GPS breaks and you ended up somewhere else.
+- 3: Plane's GPS breaks and you ended up somewhere else.
 - 4: Plane had to return to the previous airport.
 Full amount of Co2 wasted for that trip.
 - 5: Player got a 50% Co2 refund for this flight.
 - 6: Player got a full Co2 refund for this flight.